wskoly/k_pass/README.md

 ```py
 password = GenPass(lower=True)
 ```
-- Generate a random password of a fixed length and consist of Numbers(i.e OTP).
+- Generate a random password of a fixed length and consist of only Numbers(i.e OTP).
 ```py
 password = GenPass(6, number=True)
 ```